Emmy Heim: In England and Canada

 Heim made her debut in England in 1929, and moved to London in the early 1930s.
-She oocasionally returned to Vienna to give recitals; she also maintained a singing studio in Salzburg where she taught during summers.
+She occasionally returned to Vienna to give recitals; she also maintained a singing studio in Salzburg where she taught during summers.

 In 1934, visiting her brother in Canada, she met Sir Ernest MacMillan, which led to an informal concert, and a subsequent concert debut at Hart House Theatre in Toronto later that year.
 She then spent a few months each year in Canada until 1939, teaching and giving recitals.

 During the Second World War she lived in England.
 She sang at Red Cross hospitals and in military camps; she gave concert recitals in London and was a guest lecturer at Oxford and Cambridge Universities.
 After the war she moved to Canada, and taught at the Royal Conservatory of Music in Toronto.
 Her pupils included Frances James, Jan Simons and Lois Marshall.
 Heim died in Toronto in 1954.